Many people feel their mind is unsettled.

 If feeling unsettled is not an ‘every now and then’ occurence and it is causing you a problem.
 Get in touch and we can work together to settle your mind and give you techniques for the future.

-Your ‘getting ‘settled’ list.
+Write your ‘getting ‘settled’ list.

-For today’s list try to write a couple of things down that would make you feel more settled or things you can tell yourself the next time you feel unsettled.
+Try to write a couple of things down that would make you feel more settled or things you can tell yourself the next time you feel unsettled.
 Then you have something to refer to in the future.